Change Password

 Overview

-The Louvain algorithm is a widely recognized and extensively used algorithm for community detection in graphs.
+The Louvain algorithm is a widely used and and well-regarded method for community detection in graphs.
 It is named after the location of its authors - Vincent D. Blondel et al. from Université catholique de Louvain in Belgium.
-The primary objective of the algorithm is to maximize the modularity of the graph, and it has gained popularity due to its high efficiency and the quality of its results.
+The algorithm aims to maximize the modularity of the graph, and it has gained popularity due to its efficiency and the quality of its results.

 Concepts